GOSUB-C64/CI-Project-MS3/README.md

 ## Use a browser plugin or addon

 1. If using Google Chrome:
-    + Click 3 dots button under the **x** button for exiting browser to access the main menu
+    + Click 3 dots to access the main menu (this can be found under the **x** button for exiting browser.
     + Find More Tools > Extensions
     + From the main menu (burger icon - top left) find and click **open web store**
     + From here search for **gitpod** extension and click *Gitpod - Dev Environments in a Browser Tab* to install to your Google Chrome Browser.
     + Once its installed and running go to [this Github repository](https://github.com/GOSUB-C64/CI-Project-MS3)
     + Now click the green Gitpod button which should have appeared next to the CODE button.
     + The rest of the process is automatic.
-    + After it has fully finished downloading, you can simply run the app by typing ```python3 app.py``` in the CLI terminal window.
+    + Next install all the dependancies from the included requirements.txt file...
+        + type ```pip3 install -r requirements.txt```
+    + After this you need to create your own **env.py** file with your own credentials so the app can be finally run on your own local system.

+2. If using Firefox:
+    + go to https://addons.mozilla.org/en-GB/firefox/ on firefox browser
+    + search for **gitpod** addon in the addon search box
+    + follow on screen instructions to install.